Christian Weber (SS general): Biography

 In 1934, during the Night of the Long Knives, Weber was amongst the SS men who travelled to Bad Wiessee to purge the Sturmabteilung (SA) leadership.
-Hitler personally rewarded him for his involvement by promoting him to the rank of SS-Oberführer.
+Hitler personally rewarded him for his involvement by promoting him to the rank of SS-Oberführer. in the March 1936 parliamentary election, Weber secured election as a deputy to the Reichstag from electoral constituency 28 (Dresden–Bautzen) and retained this seat until the fall of the Nazi regime in May 1945.

 From 1936 to 1939, Weber organized the notorious "Night of the Amazons" carnivals at the Nymphenburg Palace, which featured parades of topless variety show girls dressed only in skin-colored panties.

-Ever on the lookout for a chance to enrich himself, Weber was active on Kristallnacht when he took a group of SS men, including a young Hermann Fegelein, to Planegg where they ransacked the estate of Jewish nobleman Baron Rudolf von Hirsch.
+Ever on the lookout for a chance to enrich himself, Weber was active on Kristallnacht, when he took a group of SS men, including a young Hermann Fegelein, to Planegg where they ransacked the estate of Jewish nobleman Baron Rudolf von Hirsch.
 The estate eventually passed into Weber's possession.

-Weber took care of security arrangements for Nazi functions in Munich although he received criticism for this when his plans failed to prevent Georg Elser's bomb attack on the Bürgerbräukeller on 8 November 1939, which missed Hitler and a number of other leading Nazis including Heinrich Himmler and Alfred Rosenberg by only ten minutes.
+Weber took care of security arrangements for Nazi functions in Munich, although he received criticism for this when his plans failed to prevent Georg Elser's bomb attack on the Bürgerbräukeller on 8 November 1939.
+The blast missed Hitler and a number of other leading Nazis, including Heinrich Himmler and Alfred Rosenberg, by only ten minutes.

 Despite this, Weber remained important in Munich, although Gauleiter Paul Giesler was a rival.
 The two clashed in 1943 over the continuation of horse racing in the city and the dispute was ultimately brought to Hitler himself, where Giesler argued it should be banned as it was not conducive to total war.
 Hitler agreed in principle with Giesler but, due to the respect for his Alter Kämpfer comrade, he allowed racing to continue at the Theresienwiese only.